 - 1 tablespoon fresh lime juice

-Drizzle in the honey and salsa verde and cook for about 2 minutes longer, then remove from heat and stir in the lime juice.
+Drizzle in the honey and salsa verde and cook for about 2 minutes longer, until the salsa has thickened slightly.
+Remove from heat and stir in the lime juice.

 shells and assembly

 - 8 corn tortillas

 - quick pickled onions